Skip to Content

 If you notice grease bands on the trees over the winter, you should take care of the problem quickly.
 Unfortunately, most people don’t, and this is a prime spot for wingless winter moths (females) to lay eggs in the branches.

 If the trees are relatively small, you might want to place a few stakes or canes to support the netting.
-You must ensure that it doesn’t touch the foliage too.
-Also, the net needs to extend all the way to the ground so that the birds can’t get in from below.
+You must ensure that it doesn’t touch the foliage too, extending to the ground so that the birds can’t get in from below.

-If you are confused, it is best to get in touch with a gardening company.
-They will give you a better idea about whether your tree is exposed to pests or other problems.
+If you’re not sure how to keep pests away, I suggest you get in touch with a gardening company.
+They should be able to help you out if your tree is exposed to pests or other problems.

 A lack of pollination is one of the major reasons why your apple trees might not flower.
 This usually happens due to a lack of insect activity, and it’s something that you need to take seriously.

-Bees and pollinators are generally not willing to pollinate the flowers when there’s a lot of wind in the air.
+Generally, bees and other pollinators may not want to pollinate the flowers when there’s a lot of wind in the air.
 Similarly, if the weather is cold or there’s rain, you can’t expect much pollination.

-Don’t forget to remove the garden fleece during the day because the trees will need adequate pollination from the insects.
-Leaving it covered is not a wise move.
+But don’t forget to remove the garden fleece during the day because the trees will need adequate pollination from the insects.

 Don McDougall